Separation of Powers: Legislative Oversight

 - New Jersey: Enourato v.
 New Jersey Building Authority, 448 A.2d 449 (N.J.
 1982).

 - New Jersey: General Assembly of New Jersey v.
 Byrne, 90 N.J.
 376, 448 A.2d 438 (N.J.
 1982)

 - West Virginia: State ex rel.
 Barker v.
 Manchin, 167 W. Va.
 155, 279 S.E.2d 622 (W. Va.
 1981)

 Receiving Information or Recommending Additions

-If you have any questions, please contact Kae Warnock or Brenda Erickson in NCSL's Denver office at (303) 364-7700.
-Also, please contact Kae or Brenda if you would like to recommend legislative resources or case that may enhance the Separation of Powers website.
+If you have any questions, please contact Brenda Erickson.
+Also, please contact Brenda if you would like to recommend legislative resources or case law that may enhance the Separation of Powers website.